-- This large cluster randomised controlled trial will evaluate the effects and costs of a new intervention, comprising a scalable physiotherapy training package and a personalised guided consultation that incorporates a new prognostic tool, to improve care for patients with shoulder pain in physiotherapy services. - A multi-method process evaluation, informed by predefined logic model, will assess the uptake, acceptability and delivery the intervention.
-This approach will allow for a comprehensive understanding of the perspectives and experiences of both participants and physiotherapists. - The first phase will be an internal pilot designed to strengthen the trial by assessing recruitment, retention, and intervention uptake, increasing the likelihood of successfully delivering the full trial.

-A potential limitation of the cluster trial design is the increased risk of participation bias related to differential recruitment between trial arms.
+- ⇒ This large cluster randomised controlled trial will evaluate the effects and costs of a new intervention, comprising a scalable physiotherapy training package and a personalised guided consultation that incorporates a new prognostic tool, to improve care for patients with shoulder pain in physiotherapy - ⇒ A multimethod process evaluation, informed by a predefined logic model, will assess the uptake, acceptability and delivery of the intervention.
+This approach will allow for a comprehensive understanding of the perspectives and experiences of both participants and physiotherapists. - ⇒ The first phase will be an internal pilot designed to strengthen the trial by assessing recruitment, retention and intervention uptake, increasing the likelihood of successfully delivering the full trial. - ⇒ A potential limitation of the cluster trial design is the increased risk of participation bias related to differential recruitment between trial arms a health economic evaluation will assess cost-utility of introducing the personalised consultation.